 Adam Korniszewski, Violin

 Ewa Korniszewska, Piano

-Pianist Ewa Korniszewska completed her musical studies in Warsaw, Hanover and Brussels and gives solo and chamber music recitals as well as performances with orchestras throughout Europe.
+Pianist Ewa Korniszewska completed her musical studies in Warsaw, Hanover and Brussels at the same institutions as Mr. Korniszewski, and gives solo and chamber music recitals as well as performances with orchestras throughout Europe.
 She performs extensively with Mr. Korniszewski including many radio broadcasts in Belgium, France (Radio France), Switzerland (Radio Suisse Romande), Germany and Great Britain (BBC).
 She also taught at the Royal Conservatory of Music in Brussels.

 |J.S.
 BACH||Sonata for Violin and Keyboard No. 3 in E major, BWV 1016|